Annual Conference - Stress & resilience

 Our Annual Conference in 2018, for OU students and anyone with an interest in the subject, will be on the ‘Stress and resilience.’
 This will be presented to be of interest to both academics and lay persons.

 - Professor Frederick Toates (Open University) will gives the biological background to stress; provisionally talking on “Lessons to be learned from the study of brain, motivation and behaviour”.

-- Dr Gillian Ragsdale (Cambridge Institute of Continuing Education) will take an evolutionary perspective; talking on transgenerational transmission of stress via epigenetic processes.
+- Dr Gillian Ragsdale (Ronin Institute) will take an evolutionary perspective; talking on transgenerational transmission of stress via epigenetic processes.

 - Professor Angela Clow will look at health implications; talking about how health is affected by stress (for instance how stress impacts upon circadian rhythms and becomes a major route to physical and mental ill-health and decreases in cognitive function).

 - Professor Andrew Oswald (Warwick) will be talking on ‘Modern Research on Happiness and Mental Well-being’

-- Professor Stephen Palmer (City, University of London) talking on 'How to reduce stress, enhance resilience and wellbeing’.
-Stephen is an ex-OU student and OUPS member.
+- Professor Stephen Palmer (Middlesex University, London): ‘How to reduce stress, enhance resilience and wellbeing’.